miohana/data-preprocessing/README.md

 5-Lemmatization
 <br><br>

-You can see more information in the notebook, the <code>data-preprocessing.ipynb</code> archive.
+You can see more information in the notebook, the <code>data-preprocessing.ipynb</code> archive, and the presentation that guides the content, the <code>DataPreProcessing.pdf</code>.

+Enjoy! :purple_heart: